pranshurastogi/zkhack-zk-trust-ledger/README.md

-## Crypto Mixer with Regulatory Compliance
+## zk-trust-ledgerwith Regulatory Compliance

-zkCryptoMixer, a tool designed to enhance privacy for cryptocurrency transactions.
+zk-trust-ledger, a tool designed to enhance privacy for cryptocurrency transactions.
 By using Zero-Knowledge Proofs (zk-SNARKs) along with technologies like Circom, Solidity, and Next.js

 ## Commands wrt circuit
 ### Other commands with respect to this circuit